 The characters were rendered so well that they felt like living breathing beings.
 Moreover, the places simply sprang to life in the reader's eye.
 Solomons captured the characters and setting with such clear vision that you feel you are there with them.
 I could hear the music in my mind as I read of the symphonies and piano music played.

-Another aspect of the book that I fully appreciated was the author's fine use of simile and metaphor.
+I also fully appreciated the author's fine use of simile and metaphor.
 Some authors strain at these devices and you can tell that the effort is forced.
 This author's use felt thoroughly naturally and fresh and apt.
 Here are a few brilliant examples:

 "If grief is the thug who punches you in the gut, then loneliness is his goon who holds back your arms and renders you helpless before the onslaught."